qimchen/gitskills/README.md

 # gitskills

-This is new branch in feature1
+This is a modification in Master.